 News and Commentary

-UPDATED The Importance of Selecting and Updating Beneficiaries by Scott Montgomery
+The Importance of Selecting and Updating Beneficiaries by Scott Montgomery, CLU, ChFC

 Naming beneficiaries to receive proceeds from a life insurance policy or retirement account is a difficult decision that requires consideration of a range of factors.
-Because these selections supersede designations contained in your will, they are an important step in the estate-planning process that must be addresses with particular care and attention to details.
+Because these selections supersede designations in your will, they are an important step in the estate-planning process that must be addressed with particular care and attention to detail.

 Selecting Beneficiaries

-When selecting beneficiaries, be aware of state laws that may require you to name your spouse as a primary beneficiary or grant him or her the right to a certain percentage of your estate after you pass away.
-For example, under Florida’s Elective Share or Election Against a Will, a surviving spouse who is not named as a beneficiary of his/her deceased spouse’s retirement accounts may make an election to claim 30 percent of the decedent’s estate regardless of the terms of his/her spouse’s will.
-Instead, you may choose to sign a waiver, during your life, to transfer your retirement savings into a trust or directly to children and grand-children, which may be a preferable option in instances of second and third marriages.
+When selecting beneficiaries, be aware of state laws that may require you to name your spouse as a primary beneficiary or grant them the right to a certain percentage of your estate after you pass away.
+For example, under Florida’s Elective Share or Election Against a Will, surviving spouses who are not named beneficiaries of their deceased spouses’ retirement accounts may make an election to claim 30 percent of the decedents’ estate regardless of the terms of their spouses’ wills.
+Instead, you may choose to sign a waiver during your life to transfer your retirement savings into a trust or directly to children and grandchildren, which may be a preferable option in instances of second and third marriages.

-Another important point to consider when naming beneficiaries is your selection may negatively affect government benefits provided to surviving family members, such as special-needs children.
-Therefore, it is critical that you address beneficiary designations with your entire estate plan and unique family needs in mind.
+Another critical point to consider when naming beneficiaries is your selection may negatively affect government benefits provided to surviving family members, such as special-needs children.
+Therefore, you must address beneficiary designations with your entire estate plan and unique family needs in mind.

 Naming Backup Beneficiaries